Marideth Sisco

-Marideth Ann Sisco (born June 15, 1943) is an American storyteller, folklorist, singer-songwriter, author and retired journalist.
-Her work largely focuses on folklore related to her native Ozark Mountains.
+Marideth Ann Sisco (June 15, 1943 – May 18, 2026) was an American storyteller, folklorist, singer-songwriter, author, and journalist.
+Her work largely focused on folklore related to her native Ozark Mountains.
 Sisco and her music were featured in the Oscar-nominated film Winter's Bone.
 In 2023 she was a featured artist at the 2023 Smithsonian Folklife Festival, where she performed both in song and as a storyteller.

 Early life

-Sisco was born in Missouri to Marguerite Elenor (Gentry) Sisco (1920–1966) and Paul Holtz Sisco (1923–1966).
+Sisco was born in Missouri on June 15, 1943, to Marguerite Elenor (Gentry) Sisco (1920–1966) and Paul Holtz Sisco (1923–1966).
 Her interest in music started when she was three and a great uncle taught and encouraged her to sing.
-Her family moved frequently when she was young, including time spent in Kansas, Washington state, Montana and California.
-As she grew older she became tired of moving around and returned to live with her grandmother in Butterfield, graduating from high school in Cassville, Missouri in 1961.
+Her family moved frequently when she was young, including time spent in Kansas, Washington state, Montana, and California.
+As she grew older she became tired of moving around and returned to live with her grandmother in Butterfield and graduated from high school in Cassville, Missouri, in 1961.

 After high school, Sisco attended Missouri State University (then known as Southwest Missouri State College) in Springfield, Missouri, where she studied performance and orchestration.
 But she left before finishing a degree after being told that as a woman she would not be successful in the field and was instead encouraged to switch to music education.

 In 1965, Sisco left the Ozarks and moved to California, where she hoped to break into the music business as a singer, but lack of success and a hand injury that left her unable to play guitar derailed that goal.
 In 1976 she left California, helping her aunt and ailing uncle return to Missouri, but with the intention of moving back west, which she never did.

 Career

 After returning to Missouri, Sisco received a BFA from Missouri State University and later an MA from Antioch University.
 She also began a 20-year career as a journalist at the West Plains Quill in West Plains, Missouri, where she worked as an investigative and environmental writer.
 She also authored the "Crosspatch" gardening column.

 Upon her retirement from journalism in 2005, she returned to songwriting.

-Currently, Sisco hosts "These Ozark Hills," a local culture and folklore radio program on Ozarks Public Radio at KSUM-FM, which is based out of Missouri State University.
-As a singer, she performs both solo and with The Blackberry Winter Band.
+In her later years, Sisco hosted These Ozark Hills, a local culture and folklore radio program on Ozarks Public Radio at KSMU-FM, based out of Missouri State University.
+As a singer, she performed both solo and with The Blackberry Winter Band.